dragonflyoss/Dragonfly/docs/cli_reference/dfdaemon.md

       --localrepo string   temp output dir of dfdaemon --maxprocs int       the maximum number of CPUs that the dfdaemon can use (default 4) --node strings       specify the addresses(host:port) of supernodes that will be passed to dfget.
-      --port uint          dfdaemon will listen the port (default 65001) --ratelimit rate     net speed limit (default 20MB) --registry string    registry mirror url, which will override the registry mirror settings in the config file if presented (default "https://index.docker.io")
+      --peerPort uint      peerserver will listen the port --port uint          dfdaemon will listen the port (default 65001) --ratelimit rate     net speed limit (default 20MB) --registry string    registry mirror url, which will override the registry mirror settings in the config file if presented (default "https://index.docker.io")
-      --verbose            verbose
+      --streamMode         dfdaemon will run in stream mode --verbose            verbose
       --workHome string    the work home directory of dfdaemon. (default "/root/.small-dragonfly")
 ```